 Nathaniel Schooler 21:58

 They do the work and It’s done.
-Right and it could take them 20 hours and they will do it right.
+Right, and it could take them 20 hours and they will do it right.
 And my respect for the Polish is huge.
 I actually my grandfather, on my dad’s side, him he actually came from but it was Poland.
 But it changed to Ukraine.
-Now it’s Ukraine, but he was he was from Ukraine.
+Now it’s Ukraine, but he was from Ukraine.

 Nathaniel Schooler 22:20

 And he went to America in like 19.
 Let me see would have been 19, probably 1920, I would think maybe a little earlier.
 And then basically, he started, he started off working, basically lived with some relatives and he and he put himself through MIT and then once he finished MIT.

 He basically started, first of all, a scrap metal company and then he turned to scrap metal company into a partition walling company, and they used to have a box at the opera, you know, my dad had a new car every Two or three years because he worked for the company and so yeah, it’s um, but I never managed to get to to to the city where he was at the time where he was born, but, but my great grandmother used to smuggle people and horses across the Russian border.
 She spoke like 11 languages are something ridiculous.
 And I mean, I have pictures of her like, you wouldn’t mess with her.
 Yeah, like really?
 She was just like really just stern.

 Steven Dickens 23:29

 Nathaniel Schooler 23:31